-Weekly Art Classes are taught to 1st - 6th grade classes by Jennie Weiler and Leisha Black.
+Weekly Art Classes are taught to 1st - 6th grade classes by Leisha Black Chrissy Richards.

 Our weekly Art program is based on the Art Ability/Art History section of the Core Knowledge curriculum used at Canyon Rim Academy.
 Our goal is to teach the artistic aspects which enhance the Social Studies curriculum in each grade level.
 For example, while first graders are studying Ancient Egypt, they learn about and produce Art from Ancient Egypt.
 We also study the widely accepted Elements of Art to understand and grow in Art Ability: Line, Shape & Form, Color, Texture, Space and Value.
 In the upper grades we emphasize Famous Artists, Famous Works and Modern Art Styles.